 Science: Our topic on living things and their habitats will see the children investigating how living things can be grouped in a variety of ways.
 The children will explore and use classification keys to help group, identify and name a variety of living things.
 Finally, the children will recognise that environments can pose dangers to living things.
 During the second half term, the children will learn about states of matter and explore how materials can change state in solids, liquids and gases.
 We will pay particular attention to the water cycle, including evaporation and condensation.

-Art/Design and Technology: – During art lessons the children will look at the work of William Turner; this includes looking at observational drawings, mixing different tones of colours with watercolours and adapting his paintings.
+Art/Design and Technology – During art lessons the children will look at the work of William Turner; this includes looking at observational drawings, mixing different tones of colours with watercolours and adapting his paintings.
 DT will see the children investigating different types of bread; the children will evaluate current products before designing and making their own.

-Geography: – Using maps and atlases, the children will locate the Roman Empire, in particular looking at why the Romans choose to settle in the areas they id based on our geographical knowledge.
+Geography – Using maps and atlases, the children will locate the Roman Empire, in particular looking at why the Romans choose to settle in the areas they id based on our geographical knowledge.
 We will also compare how these areas have changed over time and explore what these places are like as holiday destinations.

-History: – Our journey through time sees us exploring what life was like during Roman times and in particular, how it affected Britain.
+History – Our journey through time sees us exploring what life was like during Roman times and in particular, how it affected Britain.
 From Caesar’s first attempted invasion in 55-54 BC to Boudicca and the British resistance, the children will use historical enquiry to discover why this period was such an important part of Britain’s heritage.

 PSHE: During this term the children will learn about families and relationships.
 The children will learn about different types of safe relationships.
 Finally looking at how to respect themselves and others in different situations.
 This term we always have a focus on anti- bullying and there will be a range of activities to support this.
+The children will continue to follow My Happy Mind and have their individual journals to use to record any thoughts and feelings.